-Applicants are required to submit their completed proposals to the GHIT Fund via Editorial Manager® no later than 10:00 am Tokyo time on February 17, 2016.
+Applicants are required to submit their completed proposals to the GHIT Fund via Editorial Manager® no later than 10:00 am Tokyo time on October 11, 2016.
 Applicants who successfully submit their proposal document will receive a confirmation email.
 Proposals may not be modified after the submission due date.

 Proposals must be reviewed and approved by all the collaboration partners who are participating in the project prior to submission.
-The Collaboration Partners' Approval form (Collaboration_Partners'Approval.docx) must be signed by all the collaboration partners and a PDF copy must be submitted along with other proposal documents.
+The Collaboration Partners' Approval form (Collaboration\Partners'\Approval.docx) must be signed by all the collaboration partners and a PDF copy must be submitted along with other proposal documents.
 Also, on the Editorial Manager®, please list all the collaboration partners; the name and details (including e-mail address) of at least one representative from each organization must be indicated.

-The GHIT Fund may, at its own discretion, extend the closing date by notifying applicants who have submitted an Intent to Apply document.
+The GHIT Fund may, at its own discretion, extend the closing date by notifying applicants.
 Proposals received after the closing date for submission without prior agreement will be ineligible for consideration, but may be resubmitted in response to future RFPs.